HPV and genital warts – what's the link?

 Genital warts are fleshy growths that develop around the genitals and/or anus, or inside the rectum or vagina.
 They’re usually painless but sometimes they can be itchy or uncomfortable - they can sometimes bleed if they become very large.

 Read on to find out more about the connection, and how to avoid and treat symptoms.

 What causes genital warts?

 Sometimes genital warts are so small that they’re not visible.
-In rare cases they can multiply and form large clusters – usually this happens in people who have a weakened immune system.
+They can be flat or smooth small bumps or quite large, cauliflower-like lumps.
+In rare cases they can multiply and form large clusters – this can happen in people who have a weakened immune system.

 Does HPV always cause genital warts?